OTs rooted in Christ, changing communities

 Program Overview

-Our mission is to prepare you as an outstanding occupational therapist, who will positively impact communities by empowering others to reach their highest potential through leadership, best practice, advocacy, and innovation.
+The mission of Concordia University’s Occupational Therapy Doctorate program is to positively impact communities by developing Christ-centered occupational therapists who empower others to reach their highest potential through leadership, best practice, advocacy, and innovation.
 We emphasize the importance of serving all clients with the best care possible.
-You’ll develop the skills necessary to enable people (persons, groups, or populations) to do their day-to-day occupations for the purpose of improving or enabling participation (OTPF-4, 2020).
+You’ll develop the skills necessary to enable people (persons, groups, or populations) to do their daily occupations to improve or enabling participation (OTPF-4, 2020).
 By combining classroom, laboratory, and supervised clinic-based instruction, our courses train you for a wide range of occupational therapy settings.
+An emphasis on advocacy, leadership and research will prepare you for a role as a change maker in the system you work in.

 Our occupational therapy curriculum offers you exposure to many real-world scenarios that will test your knowledge.
 You’ll have multiple opportunities for client contact, ranging from children to older adults, school systems to acute care and community wellness programs.
 Some of these experiences are clinical fieldwork placements, while others are client evaluation and consultation in a classroom or community setting.
 In your first year, you’ll begin working with clients in the community to put theory into practice.